Training & Development

-We adopted a club constitution with a code of conduct for players, coaches and supporters along with anti discrimination, equal opportunities and most importantly a Child Protection Policy at the same time as we embarked on this the F.A. introduced the Charter Standard Award scheme.
-The club embraced this, and at the end of 2001 we were awarded the Charter Standard Development Award.
-This shows a clear commitment we placed on training our managers.
+Whilst embarking on the FA Standard Charter scheme the Club adopted a club constitution featuring a code of conduct for players, coaches and supporters along with anti-discrimination, equal opportunities and most importantly a Child Protection Policy.
+The club embraced this, and at the end of 2001 we were awarded the FA Charter Standard Development Award.
+This shows the clear commitment we place on training our team managers.

-In December 2002 we were one of the first clubs in England to be awarded the Charter Standard Community Award.
-This is the pinnacle of the scheme.
+In December 2002 we were one of the first clubs in England to be awarded the prestigious FA Charter Standard Community Award.
 We were delighted to gain this award as it recognises the work we are doing within the local community and shows the need to consolidate on our success.
-We are now looking at ways that we can help school leavers in learning how to teach and train sport to National Coaching Standards.
+We continue to identify ways that we can help school leavers learn how to teach and train sport to National Coaching Standards.

-Caterham Pumas are always expanding and we recognise the need to offer the best possible training.
-To this end we first ensured that all the managers become qualified in order to provide the best possible coaching for our players.
+Caterham Pumas is always expanding and we recognise the need to offer excellent training.
+To this end we ensure that all the team managers and coaches become qualified in order to provide the best possible coaching for our players:

-We pride ourselves on being a community club.
-Caterham Pumas wants to build ourselves into a club for everyone so what ever your ability contact the club.
-With the help of the Caterham Barracks Community Trust, Caterham Pumas wants to be a leader in grassroot Football.
+We pride ourselves on being a community Club.
+At Caterham Pumas we want to build ourselves into a club for everyone so whatever your ability please contact us.
+With the help of the Caterham Barracks Community Trust, Caterham Pumas strives to be a leader in grassroots football.

-On the 9th April 2013, all the hard work by the current committee paid off and Caterham Pumas regained its Charter Standard status.
-The current committee are committed to doing the best for all at the club.
+On 9th April 2013, all the hard work by the current committee paid off and Caterham Pumas regained its Charter Standard status.
+The current committee are committed to doing the best for all at the Club.

-The club committee are always looking to improve the club and to develop our coaches so the players get the best possible start in playing the game we all love.
+The committee are always looking to improve the Club, and develop our coaches, so the players get the best possible start in playing the game we all love.

 We also appreciate all the support and help the Caterham Barracks Community Trust has provided to the club over the years and without them we wouldn’t be the club we are today.